 The single most effective way to keep on top of what results information you need to publish is to set up a selection of reliable resources to keep your website current.
-The best option is our own School Website Requirements Checker.
-It's a free tool that lets you check your school website against the latest requirements all year round.
+The best option is our own School Website Compliance Software.
+It's a tool that lets you check your school website against the latest requirements all year round.
 It doesn't matter who built your website, you can use it anyway.
 Also, we keep the checklist up to date, notify you of any changes to the statutory requirements and provide ongoing support and advice.
-So, there is no better service available and it is completely free.

 if you enjoyed this article, get email updates (it’s free).